-Note You must click on the Save button and then the Reboot button for the changes to take effect.
+Note You must click on the Save button for the changes to take effect.

-2.6.8.1 Assigning Priority
+2.6.9.1 Assigning Priority

 When playing multicast streams, audio on different streams will preempt each other according to their priority in the list.
 An audio stream with a higher priority will interrupt a stream with a lower priority.